Today’s topic is about red meat – is red meat good or bad for you – the final conclusion.

 What Type Of Meat – The Problem Begins

-When doing research, and you hear about anything bad that’s related to meat consumption — such as heart disease, diabetes, cancer, and other health problems — the TYPE of meat includes everything and this is where the problem starts.
+When doing research, and you hear about anything bad that’s related to meat consumption — such as heart problems, blood sugar regulation problems, and other health issues — the TYPE of meat includes everything and this is where the problem starts.

 Yes, it includes cows.
 But it also includes hot dogs, cold cuts, salami, and other processed meats.

 Obviously, anyone will know or should know, that a processed hotdog is nowhere near as healthy as a steak.

 The hotdog is unhealthy because it has a ton of other junk in there.

 And if we focus on only the cow, we have two different types of cow or beef.